No Booking For Osteria Francescana? Here The Alternatives

 What is the difference between DOP and IGP Balsamic vinegar?

-http://complexcarejournal.org/complex Balsamic vinegar that is labeled DOP must be produced in the province of Modena or Reggio Emilia in Italy.
-The grape must, must be cooked down into a syrup, and then it must be aged in wooden barrels for a minimum of 12 years.
-IGP balsamic vinegar does not have to be produced in Modena or Reggio Emilia, and the grape must only be cooked down into a syrup.
-It does not need to be aged in wooden barrels, but it must be aged for a minimum of 60 days.
+Balsamic vinegar labeled DOP must be produced in the province of Modena or Reggio Emilia.
+The grape must is cooked down into a syrup and aged in wooden barrels for a minimum of 12 years.
+IGP balsamic vinegar, on the other hand, allows more flexibility in production and requires a much shorter aging period.

 What is the difference between balsamic vinegar and balsamic vinegar of Modena?